Dennis Abgrall

 Dennis Harvey Abgrall (born April 24, 1953) is a Canadian former professional ice hockey player.
 He played 13 games in the National Hockey League and 145 games in World Hockey Association between 1975 and 1978.
 Abgrall was born in Moosomin, Saskatchewan.

 He was previously employed as a French teacher at the Arizona School for the Arts.

 Playing career

 Dennis Abgrall was drafted by the Los Angeles Kings of the NHL in the 1973 NHL Amateur Draft in the fifth round, 70th overall and by the Los Angeles Sharks of the WHA in the 1973 WHA Amateur Draft in the fifth round, 60th overall.

-Abgrall didn't break into either league, though, until he played 13 games for the Kings in the 1975–76 season.
+Abgrall did not break into either league, though, until he played 13 games for the Kings in the 1975–76 season.
 Those 13 games would be his only in the NHL and on June 1, 1976, the Cincinnati Stingers of the WHA signed him to a contract.
 He would play two seasons, 1976–77 and 1977–78, for the Stingers.
 The Winnipeg Jets selected Abgrall from the Kings in the 1979 NHL Expansion Draft, although he would never play for that organization.
 His playing career would end with two seasons in various European leagues.